CamilaSilva-UP/RicochetRobotsSolver/README.md

 ### Benchmarking

-The program comes with a simple bechmarking program, to test the times between a BFS implementation and a A* implementation for the AI bot.
+The program comes with a simple benchmarking program, to test the times between a BFS implementation and a A* implementation for the AI bot.

 First, compile it using: